BA(Hons) MSocSc MBA PhD FHEA MPSA

 - The Practice of Politics (undergraduate)

 - Political Change in Contemporary Russia (postgraduate)

-Edwin Bacon has gained the Birkbeck Excellence in Teaching Award for his course The Practice of Politics, an applied politics course in which students focus on political engagement in relation to their own skills, values, and opportunities.
+Edwin Bacon has gained the Birkbeck Excellence in Teaching Award for his course The Practice of Politics, an applied politics course in which students focus on political engagement in relation to their own skills, values, and normative preferences.

 - Dr Bacon has supervised to completion four PhD students and co-supervised two further successful PhD students.
 Three of his supervisees hold academic posts in leading UK universities - Luke March, Bettina Renz, and David White.

 - He currently supervises two research students, both of whom are studying the politics of socio-economic transitions in contemporary Russia.

 - He regularly serves as external examiner for PhD theses.

 He writes occasional blog posts on Russia at the 10 Gower Street blog, for example:

 More autobiographical reflections on the academic life can be found at: